-A conservatory has been built to the front of the property.
+Single storey extensions have been added to the side and rear of the property and the property has been reconfigured.
+In addition, a detached garage has been built within the garden grounds, which is now utilised as a garden room.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.